 My Response: Mike, my home air compressor is a pretty small 1.5 HP unit, and it had trouble with doing stucco.

-Yes, tanks size matters, in that you’ll be able to spray a bit longer before the tank is empty with a bigger tank and you have to wait for it to refill.
+Yes, tank size matters, in that you’ll be able to spray a bit longer before the tank is empty with a bigger tank and you have to wait for it to refill.
 By the same token, it will take longer to fill.

 I suspect you won’t be happy with the results if you are using a 3 HP compressor or smaller unless the area to be spraying is quite small and you don’t mind uneven texture.
 Maybe rent a larger air compressor for the job, if it merits it?